Bedford Community Choice Aggregation (CCA) Aggregation Plan explains how the program will operate.

 Press Release: Bedford CCA program renewal (October, 2021) – the press release from the Town of Bedford details the continuation of the Bedford CCA program through November 2024.

-The Disclosure Label is prepared and periodically updated by Bedford CCA program’s electricity supplier.
-It provides detail on the energy mix for all program options.
-These documents are updated only periodically, therefore, the label available at this time may be for electricity supply from an earlier period.
+Electricity Disclosure Labels are prepared and periodically updated by Bedford CCA program’s electricity supplier.
+They provide details on the energy mix for all program options.
+These documents are updated only periodically, therefore, the labels available at this time may be for electricity supply from an earlier period.